-Mental health and wellbeing are everyone's business and affect all aspects of a child and young person's development.
-The promotion of a whole community approach to understanding mental health, wellbeing and the impact of trauma is essential.

-Outcome Development Area Actions Update 2.5 Children, young people and families consistently experience nurturing, compassionate and respectful relationships when engaging with services.
-Training opportunities will be available at each level with priority given to those who work with children and young people with multiple adversities. trauma and aligns theory to practice to ensure maximum impact.
+Priority Area 2 Mental health and wellbeing are everyone's business and affect all aspects of a child and young person's development.
+The promotion of a whole ommunity approach to understanding mental health, wellbeing and the impact of trauma is essential.
+2.5 invested in and is supported to continue to care Children, young people and families consistently experience nurturing, compassionate and respectful relationships when engaging with services. to promoting good mental health and responding to trauma at every level.
+Training opportunities will be available at each level with priority given to those who work with children and young people with multiple adversities.
+Challenge.
+This model is based on the Three Pillars of Trauma - Safety, Connections and Self-Regulation.
+It aims to provide staff with a background understanding of trauma and aligns theory to practice to ensure maximum impact.
 The model is updated regularly with the latest part of its evolution focusing on the role of play in the processing of trauma.
 An implementation team exists to roll out the model and this team has been augmented by social work staff in order to facilitate consistency of practice across the local authority.
 The implementation team will work with the Children and Family Social Work Team to ensure that there is commonalty across EPs and SWs.
 From here it will look to pilot the resources.
 Staff from EPS have been continuing to develop training materials and the implementation plan based on a few, some, all approach.
 Establish mental health leaders within the workforce and community to support children / young people to feel safe in their environment.
+The Scottish Government has provided funding to allow local authorities to appoint a Trauma Informed Lead.
+In Inverclyde this role has now been through job evaluation and the post is now to be advertised.
+A draft implementation plan using a Few, Some, All approach has been created too enable the newly appointed person to move quickly into their role.